Car TalkCar MaintenanceHow To Bleed ABS Module Without Scan Tool?

 Step 4 – Locate the brake bleeder screw

-how to bleed abs module without scan tool
+how do you bleed abs module without scan tool silverado

 Pump the brake continuously until all the fluid has been drained into the bottle (Photo: CarNewsCafe)